seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

   * [DataClass](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/dataclass.ts)
 * [Objective](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/objective.ts)

-## Project Assets
+### Project Assets

 * `src/` - contains all source code
   * `clients/` - report clients are React UI components that can be registered with SeaSketch and when given a sketch URL as input, are able to run the appropriate geoprocessing functions and display a complete report.
 This can include multiple report pages with tabbed navigation.
   * `components/` - components are the UI building blocks of report clients.
 They are small and often reusable UI elements.
 They can be top-level ReportPage components, ResultCard components within a page that invoke geoprocessing functions and display the results, or much lower level components like custom Table or Chart components.
 You choose how to build them up into sweet report goodness.
   * `functions/` - contains preprocessor and geoprocessor functions that take input (typicall sketch features) and return output (typically metrics).
 They get bundled into AWS Lambda functions and run on-demand.
+  * `i18n/` - contains building blocks for localization aka language translation in reports.
+    * `scripts/` - contains scripts for working with translations
+    * `lang/` - contains english terms auto-extracted from this projects report clients and their translations in one or more languages.
+    * `baseLang/` - contains english terms and their translations for all UI components and report client templates available through the geoprocessing library.
+Used to seed the `lang` folder and as a fallback.
+    * `config.json` - configuration for integration with POEditor localization service.
+    * `extraTerms.json` - contains extra translations.
+Some are auto-generated from configuration on project init, and you can add more such as plural form of terms.
+    * `i18nAsync.ts` - creates an i18next instance that lazy loads language translations on demand.
+    * `i18nSync.ts` - creates an i18nnext instance that synchronously imports all language translations ahead of time.
+This is not quite functional, more for research.
+    * `supported.ts` - defines all of the supported languages.

-A [ProjectClient](https://seasketch.github.io/geoprocessing/api/classes/geoprocessing.ProjectClientBase.html) class is available in `project/projectClients.ts` that, on import by your code, validates and provides quick access to all project configuration including methods that ease working with them.
-It is often the first thing you'll see in functions and UI clients and is the bridge that connects your configuration with your code.
+A [ProjectClient](https://seasketch.github.io/geoprocessing/api/classes/geoprocessing.ProjectClientBase.html) class is available in `project/projectClients.ts` that you can use in project code to get quick access to all project configuration including methods that ease working with them.
+This is the bridge that connects project configuration with your code so look for it and use it.

-### Other
+### Other Files

 * `node_modules` - contains all of the npm installed third-party code dependencies defined in package.json
 * `README.md` - default readme file that becomes the published front page of your repo on github.com.
 Edit this with information to help your users understand your project.
 It could include information or sources on metric calculations and more.